willcrichton/model-js-workspace/README.md

 # Model Javascript workspace

+This repository provides an example that embodies my standard for how to setup a JS workspace.
+The goal is to envision a "JS workspace of the future": I want a stack of libraries, scripts, and websites that contain minimal boilerplate and are interoperable.
+That goal starts by throwing away old standards and tools: no CommonJS, no Webpack, no jQuery, and so on.

-This repository provides an example of how to setup a JS workspace using the latest JS technologies and design patterns.
-Its design reflects my experience with what works best for structuring a JS project.
+This current design reflects my experience on what works best for structuring a JS project.
+My recent JS experience comes from big projects like [Nota] and lots of smaller ones like [mdbook-quiz], [Aquascope], and [Flowistry].

 Some notable aspects of the design:

 * **Static typing:** all source files are written in [Typescript].
 Static types are good, what else is there to say?
 And the JS community has coalesced around Typescript, so that's what I use.
 * **Package management:** [pnpm] is the package manager and workspace executor.
 Its interface is similar to npm, but its nested/symlinked node_modules structure is a lot more sane.
 It helps catch errors where package A can use package B without listing B as a dependency (because B is a transitive dependency of a listed dependency C).
 It also reduces the disk usage of node_modules directories.